How to Choose The Best Nursing Pillows

 Best nursing pillows

-Many people use this kind of pillows when they sleep with their babies in the bed with them, as well.
+Many people also use this kind of pillow when they sleep with their babies in bed.
 They will keep the baby from rolling into the mother and vice versa, which is safer for both mom and baby.
 They are also sometimes called Boppys.

 Given that an average Baby nurses for 20 minutes per breast, this is a significant amount of time!
-You still need to have your arm around Baby so that he doesn’t roll off, but you don’t have to carry the weight of the baby.
+You still need to have your arm around Baby so that he doesn’t roll off, but you don’t have to carry the baby’s weight.
 Boppys are especially useful if you are breastfeeding twins.

 Best nursing pillows – categories

-There are a lot of different kinds of nursing pillows, and it can be overwhelming to try to figure out which one is best for you.
+There are a lot of different kinds of nursing pillows, and it can be overwhelming to figure out which one is best for you.

 There are two main categories:

-• those that support your back and those that support your belly.
-If you have a lot of back pain or sciatica, an ergonomic pillow like the Boppy® Feeding & Infant Support Pillow may be a good choice for you.
+• Those that support your back and those that support your belly.
+If you have a lot of back pain or sciatica, an ergonomic pillow like the Boppy® Feeding & Infant Support Pillow may be a good choice.

 The basic rule is: use what makes YOU feel comfortable!
-The more comfortable you are, the less likely you’ll be to get sore from breastfeeding.
+The more comfortable you are, the less likely you’ll get sore from breastfeeding.

 Nursing pillow - breastfeeding